-5.4.3.Time Keeping Aids: Laptops, phones, smart watches or any Wi-Fi or cellular device are not permitted for use as time keeping aids unless approved prior to competition with the Regional or State Coordinator.
+5.4.3.Time Keeping Aids: Laptops or any Wi-Fi or cellular device are not permitted for use as time keeping aids.
+Phones may be used if in airplane mode.

 Student timekeepers should use time keeping place cards.
 These cards may not exceed 8 1/2 X 11" in size.
 Additionally, student timekeepers should use a stopwatch or similar timing device.
 All timekeepers should have time keeping place cards in the following increments: 20 minutes, 15 minutes, 10 minutes, 5 minutes, 4 minutes, 3 minutes, 2 minutes, 1 minute, 40 seconds, and 20 seconds.
 Teams may use additional place cards at different increments at their discretion.